Emptiness is a term that is, as far as I have come across, universally misunderstood and confused. I have never heard it described clearly.

 What does that mean practically?
 There is a physical reality of matter and energy that we are experiencing, that we add a layer of perceptions on over the top.

 It is the perceptions that can be described as ’empty’.
 Emptiness in this sense is an adjective, not a noun.
-Another word that would mean exactly the same thing and is less loaded with preconceptions, would be nebulous.

-By learning to open to being more present with the physical reality, and less present with the fixed ideas we have about what is going on, we can learn to see things in quite radically different ways.
+The outcome of it is that by learning to open to being more present with the physical reality, and less present with the fixed ideas we have about what is going on, we can learn to see things in quite radically different ways.

 The mind’s perception of any situation is largely false and irrelevant because a moment in time is so complex that we are unable to understand it fully.
 Emptiness is being able to hold this level of uncertainty in your experience.

-A really good on the ground example of emptiness (or nebulosity) is Season 1 of the TV series The Affair.
+A really good on the ground example of emptiness is Season 1 of the TV series The Affair.
 In each episode you see the same events unfold through the eyes of different characters – the events are radically different because everyone experiences them differently and gives different meaning and importance to them.

 Fixed perceptions and ideas are there for a reason – they keep us safe and functioning in the world.
 We hold them because we have to be able to operate within fixed parameters.
 Emptiness of meaning is removing those parameters to be able to perceive things in different ways.